hiromu/tak/README.md

 # tak

-Implementations of Takeuchi function in several programming languages
+Naive implementations of Takeuchi function in several programming languages